tripledio/tripledio.github.io/_posts/2018-06-26-LocalHero.md

 #### Ego <a name="ego"/>

 Obviously one of the biggest danger for a hero is the ego.
 Even when the heroes have the best of intentions - and not all heroes necessarily do - it is hard to not get too full of ourselves when everyone considers you exceptional.
 Because when people are constantly relying on you, give too much weight to your opinion, delegate practically all their judgement to you, then is hard not to start losing objectivity.
 You may end up believing that you are truly exceptional, and you might very well be God's gift to the software world, but developing a huge ego can easily have a negative impact on your own performance, and almost always has a crippling effect on the team.

+Individuals with a huge ego often are their own main liability and downfall.
+However if an ego receives a hero status from their peers the negative impact becomes something to reckon with.
+Now obtaining a hero status is not something that is always under our own control.
+It is mostly determined by the environment one operates in.
+But we can try to rein in the ego at least.

 ##### Ego Battling grounds